Transfer Pricing: Meaning, Objective, Benefits, and Applicability

 A transfer price arises for accounting and taxation purposes when related parties, such as divisions within a company or a company and its subsidiary, report their own profits.
 When these related parties are required to transact with each other, a transfer price is used to determine costs.
 Transfer prices generally do not differ much from the market price.

-To simplify, the prices and conditions applied between related parties under the transfer pricing policy should be appropriately within the range of prices and conditions charged between independent companies.
+To simplify, the prices and conditions applied between related parties under the transfer pricing policy should be appropriate within the range of prices and conditions charged between independent companies.

-• Any entity of the international group that is included in consolidated financial statements for financial reporting purpose or included if equity share of any entity of the group were to be listed; or
+- Any entity of the international group that is included in consolidated financial statements for financial reporting purposes or included if equity share of any entity of the group were to be listed.

-• Any entity of the group which is excluded from consolidated financial statements on the basis of size or materiality; or
+- Or any entity of the group which is excluded from consolidated financial statements based on size or materiality.

 Part 1: Applicability and Scope of Transfer Pricing